manishrjain/into-ledger/README.md

 - *Deduplication*        : Deduplicates incoming transactions from CSV against the transactions already present in ledger journal.
 This allows an easy resume from a broken workflow.
 - *Nice UI*              : Colors and formatting, because it's not just about getting things done.
 It's also about making them look nice!

+This fork adds:
+- *Proper manual*: TODO
+- *Support of payee aliases*: file with internal aliases (TODO)
+- *Improved code quality*: from to (TODO insert shields)

 Install
 -------

-`go get -v -u github.com/manishrjain/into-ledger`
+`go get -v -u github.com/cj-rs/into-ledger`

 Help